High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Introduction

-Regarding the assumptions, we do not treat the 100\% renewable target as a fixed directive but consider a renewables-only scenario as only one possible planning scenario in the study.
-On a methodological front, a few key aspects differentiate this study from previous modeling efforts.
-Most importantly, having identified that the operational limitations and frequent outages of the legacy thermal units in the system have a very high impact on system reliability, significant effort has gone into accurately capturing the operational details of these units, operational details that are often simplified away in these types of studies.
-This includes a detailed modeling of the unit commitment problem as part of the CEP model.
-Other differences include: \begin{itemize} \item Fuel supply constraints are explicitly modeled \item Stochastic operational scenarios including generator outages are included in the CEP model \item The temporal resolution is hourly across all the operational scenarios considered. \item The system is modeled with nodal resolution at voltage levels of 38kV and above, as opposed to only 115kV and above. \item Generation units are forced to be whole multiples of real turbine sizes, as opposed to allowing fractional numbers that may underestimate investment costs. \end{itemize}
+The subsequent work performed by Lawrence Livermore National Laboratory (LLNL) and presented here is much less extensive in scope than the PR100 study and focuses only on capacity expansion planning (CEP).
+Our CEP model differs from the previously mentioned study's model in two important aspects.
+First, we do not treat the 100\% renewable target as a requirement but consider a renewables-only scenario as only one possible planning scenario among many in the study.
+Second, we consider more diverse and higher-fidelity thermal unit representations, specifically natural gas units.
+On the methodological front, a few key aspects differentiate this study from previous modeling efforts for Puerto Rico.
+Most importantly, having identified that the operational limitations and frequent outages of the legacy thermal units in the system have a substantial impact on system reliability, we expended significant effort into accurately capturing the operational details of these units, which are typically ignored in long-term planning studies.
+This includes detailed modeling of the unit commitment problem as part of the CEP model.
+Other differences include: \begin{itemize} \item Natural gas fuel supply constraints are explicitly modeled. \item Stochastic operational scenarios including generator outages are included in the CEP model. \item The temporal resolution is hourly across all the operational scenarios considered. \item The system is modeled with nodal resolution at voltage levels of 38kV and above, as opposed to only 230kV and above. \item Generation units are forced to be exact multiples of real turbine sizes, as opposed to allowing fractional values during optimization (and subsequently rounding to restore integrality) -- which may underestimate investment costs. \end{itemize}

+We note that the PR100 study included a capacity expansion model with phased decisions (2025-2050), considering the path dependency of those decisions, and included more renewable generation technologies (including longer duration storage and biomass) than we consider in this paper.
+Naturally, these approaches may produce different results.